Founder & Director of Development

 From body suspension, circus and classical to modern dance, Hooba graced the stages at Nokia Theatre, Gotham Hall, and Lincoln Center.
 After earning a dance and movement counseling degree in Norway, he sailed into NYC-based companies: SOTU Productions, Tweeds, Ruah Inc and most recently Modern Gypsies.
 He continues to choreograph, perform and tour with Body Collider Dance, for which he is a co-founder.

-Charlene Wang, Instructor
+Charlene Wang, Director of Operations, Instructor

 For Charlene, dance is life.
 She is a former competitive tennis player turned ballroom dancer, and she loves being on the floor and making real connections with the audience - as well as the RB Cares groups.
 She is a USA Dance national finalist and currently competes Amateur Latin while teaching and freelancing as an event planner.
 She is very thankful for the opportunity to work with RB Cares and believes that dance truly heals all.
 Follow her on Instagram @nycharlene.